NVIDIA/topograph/README.md

   # ssl: enables HTTPS protocol if set to `true` (optional).
   ssl: false

+# provider: the provider that topograph will use unless otherwise specified by the topology request.
+# Valid options include "aws", "oci", "gcp", "cw", "baremetal" or "test".
+# Default value if not specified with be "test"
+provider: "aws"

+# engine: the engine that topograph will use unless otherwise specified by the topology request.
+# Valid options include "slurm", "k8s", or "test".
+# Default value if not specified will be "test".
+engine: "slurm"

+# use_simulation: whether or not topograph should use topology simulation provided by toposim to fulfil topology requests.
+use_simulation: false

+# simulation_model_path: the file path to the model that, if simulation is enabled, is used to represent the topology of the simulated cluster
+simulation_model_path: ""

 # request_aggregation_delay: defines the delay before processing a request (required).
 # Topograph aggregates multiple sequential requests within this delay into a single request,
 # processing only if no new requests arrive during the specified duration.